Last Updated on

 What Peterson is saying is that emotional intelligence is simply old theory wrapped up to look like new theory, and that the tests and scales intended to measure it do not do a very good job.
 Of course, this is just one psychologist’s opinion, but it’s worth noting that EQ is sometimes highly correlated with agreeableness.
 Is this because it is a related factor, or because it’s the same factor?
 Only time and further research will tell!

-Another criticism of emotional intelligence comes not from a place of concern about validity, but a concern about ethics.
-Renowned management researcher and professor Adam Grant is worried about how emotional intelligence can be used for less kind-hearted reasons.
+Another criticism comes not from a place of concern about validity, but a concern about ethics.
+Renowned management researcher and professor Adam Grant is worried about how EI can be used for less kind-hearted reasons.
 In Grant’s own words:

 “New evidence shows that when people hone their emotional skills, they become better at manipulating others.
 When you’re good at controlling your own emotions, you can disguise your true feelings.
 When you know what others are feeling, you can tug at their heartstrings and motivate them to act against their own best interests” (Grant, 2014).